 Camp and Kayak at Utica Reservoir in Stanislaus National Forest

 If that doesn’t work out, there is dispersed camping available around the lake.
 It’s popular to kayak or canoe around Utica Reservoir and disperse-camp away from others to get a real primitive type of camping experience.
-One very important note: be sure to check the Stanislaus National Forest website for all campfire restrictions, as they change with the summer conditions, and it's absolutely essential to follow the restrictions.
+One very important note: be sure to check the Stanislaus National Forest website for all campfire restrictions, as they change with conditions, and it's absolutely essential to follow the restrictions.

 LISTEN TO THE PODCAST: In the episode "When the Smoke Clears" Weekend Sherpa co-founders discuss their camping and kayak trip to Utica Reservoir.